MailTape/MailTape/src/content/episodes/2025-11-12-joshua_idehen.md

  Sarah: **"** And another high energy moment to finish off our Sunday. **"**

-That's all for this morning, thank you so very much for starting your Sunday with us :) Our thanks to Joshua Idehen for his selection and to Thibault Daumain for this episode's stunning artwork.
+That's all for this morning, thank you so very much for starting your Sunday with us :) Our thanks to Joshua Idehen for his vibrant selection and to Thibault Daumain for this episode's stunning artwork.